BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 27:5 And Rebekah heard when Isaac spake to Esau his son.
 And Esau went to the field to hunt for venison, and to bring it.

+27:6 And Rebekah spake unto Jacob her son, saying, Behold, I heard thy father speak unto Esau thy brother, saying, 27:7 Bring me venison, and make me savoury meat, that I may eat, and bless thee before the LORD before my death.

+27:8 Now therefore, my son, obey my voice according to that which I command thee.

+27:9 Go now to the flock, and fetch me from thence two good kids of the goats; amd I will make them savoury meat for thy father, such as he
+loveth: 27:10 And thou shalt bring it to thy father, that he may eat, and that he may bless thee before his death.